Why Settle for the Good Life When You Can Have the Better Life in Christ?

 Ethically, good refers to moral ideals.

-Practically, good refers to beneficial outcomes—like exercise leading to good health.
+Practically, good refers to beneficial outcomes—like physical exercise leading to good health.

 But in biblical terms, good takes on even deeper meaning: